willrogers/epics-web-proto/README.md

 8. CONFIGURATION

 1. INTRODUCTION & INSTALLATION:

     About the Project:

-			- EpicsWebProto
+		EpicsWebProto
 		A prototype to explore and demonstrate a gui for reading and writing to EPICS process variables, via a web browser.
 The final goal being a control system web-application capable of displaying screens similar to the currently utilised Control System Studio and Extensible Display Manager.
-In effect control system app with the following benefits; portability, platform agnosticism, scalability, no user installation, and server-side updating.
+In effect a control system app with the following benefits; portability, platform agnosticism, scalability, no user installation, and server-side updating.

-			- Use Cases
+		Use Cases
 		Some proposed use cases, that may or may not end up being feasible depending on the final decided functionality and security measures:
 			Control system on tablets
 			Remote access (subject to approval)
 			Machine status screens
 			Public engagement

-			- Installation & Start up (Linux)
+		Installation & Start up (Linux)
 			This application requires the latest verion of Node js to be installed on the users machine.

 				1. Ensure your server is running.
 If using Malcolm, navigate to the directory where you have Malcolm saved ./pymalcolm and enter the following command:

 						./malcolm/imalcolm.py malcolm/modules/demo/MULTI-PV.yaml

 				2. Using the command line, navigate to the directory where you have the application stored.

 				3. Enter the command:

 						npm install && npm start

 				4. Navigate to http://localhost:3000/ in your browser